RasmussenLab/vamb/workflow_PlasMAAG/README.md

 ```
  :heavy_exclamation_mark: Notice the header names are required to be: read1, read2 and assembly_dir

-The path to the SPades output directory (under the assembly_dir column in the above example) must contain the following 3 files which Spades produces:
+The path to the SPAdes output directory (under the assembly_dir column in the above example) must contain the following 3 files which Spades produces:
 | Description                         | File Name from Spades                               |
 |:------------------------------------|:----------------------------------------|
 | The assembled contigs               | `contigs.fasta`                         |